Beyond Embeddings: The Promise of Visual Table in Visual Reasoning: Experiments

-Tab.~\ref{tab:main} shows the results of previous SOTA MLLMs, a set of created text-form baselines, and our models with visual tables across diverse benchmarks.
+Tab.~\ref{tab:main} shows the results of typical text-based representations, our visual tables, and recent MLLMs.

 \textbf{Setup.} The exact-matching evaluation is utilized for academic VQA benchmarks, including POPE, VizWiz, ScienceQA, VQA-v2, GQA, and TextVQA.
-This evaluation protocol is also applied to MMBench and MMVP benchmarks due to their multiple-choice VQA settings.
-We use the GPT-assisted evaluation for the remaining benchmarks, including MM-Vet (open-ended VQA, using the official GPT-4 evaluation server), LLaVA-Bench (open-ended VQA, using GPT-3.5-1106), and MMMU (open-ended VQA, with 855 VQA paris sampled from the original val split, using GPT-3.5-1106).
+This evaluation protocol is also applied to MMBench and MMVP benchmarks due to their multiple-choice settings.
+We use GPT-assisted evaluation for the remaining benchmarks, including MM-Vet (open-ended VQA, using the official GPT-4 evaluation server), LLaVA-Bench (open-ended VQA, using GPT-3.5-1106), and MMMU (open-ended VQA, with 855 VQA paris sampled from its original val split, using GPT-3.5-1106).

-\textbf{Baselines.} Our baselines cover the SOTA MLLMs, \eg, BLIP-2~\cite{li2023blip}, InstructBLIP~\cite{dai2023instructblip}, Shikra~\cite{chen2023shikra}, IDEFICS~\cite{idefics2023}, Qwen-VL~\cite{bai2023qwen} and LLaVA-1.5~\cite{liu2023improved}.
-Apart from previous MLLMs, we include additional baselines to compare with our visual tables.
-These baselines also represent the visual scenes with text descriptions: (1) \textbf{Cap}: We generate short captions using BLIP2-OPT-2.7B~\cite{li2023blip}, a captioner from the widely-used BLIP model family.
-LLaVA-1.5 also employs a captioner from this family to create its pre-training data.
-(2) \textbf{DCap}: We use the same pre-trained LLaVA-1.5 model as our generator to generate detailed captions since it already learned this task during pre-training.
-(3) \textbf{SG}: Inspired by~\cite{mitra2023compositional}, we utilize the same pre-trained LLaVA-1.5 model as our generator to generate scene graphs, such as the visual attributes and relationships of image objects.
-With these text-form representations ready, we use them to replace visual tables and re-train the MLLM.
-When combined with the LLaVA-1.5 model, they are denoted as \textbf{LLaVA-Cap}, \textbf{LLaVA-DCap} and \textbf{LLaVA-SG}, respectively.
-When combined with Vicuna, without the need for stage-one training and the need for CLIP visual embeddings, they are denoted as \textbf{Vicuna-Cap}, \textbf{Vicuna-DCap} and \textbf{Vicuna-SG}, respectively.
-Especially, \textbf{Vicuna-VT} is our model variant that demonstrates visual tables as standalone visual representations.
+\textbf{Baselines.} Visual table is designed as a structural text-based representation.
+We thus compare it with the commonly-used text-based representations, including: (1) \textbf{Cap}: We generate short captions using BLIP2-OPT-2.7B~\cite{li2023blip}, a captioner from the widely-used BLIP model family.
+LLaVA-1.5 also employs a captioner from this family to create its training data.
+(2) \textbf{DCap}: We use the same pre-trained LLaVA-1.5 model as our generator to produce detailed captions since it already learned image captioning during training.
+The difference is that our generator is further fine-tuned on visual table annotations.
+(3) \textbf{SG}: Inspired by~\cite{mitra2023compositional}, we utilize the same pre-trained LLaVA-1.5 model as our generator to produce scene graphs, including visual attributes and visual relationships.
+Both scene graphs and visual tables are structural representations, while visual tables have richer semantic descriptions and cover object knowledge.